 Engages Readers in a Meta-Narrative

-When literature employs mise en abyme, it forms a meta-narrative that invites readers to engage with the text on multiple levels.
-The self-referential and meta-reference nature often involves deconstruction, examining the text’s own structure and meaning.
+When literature employs mise en abyme, it forms a meta-narrative that encourages engagement with the text on multiple levels.
+The self-referential and meta-narrative nature often involves deconstruction, examining the text’s own structure and meaning.
 This introspective look adds layers of interpretation.

 Blurs Boundaries Between Reality and Fiction